 Defining the Question

 When determining the identity of the first printed book, it's important to define "printing."
 The simple transfer of words or symbols to paper, clay, fabric, and other materials is thousands of years old, and could be termed a form of printing.
+For example, Egyptians and Sumerians used clay tablets and papyrus for writing.
 Many people define printing, however, as a much more recent mass production process using plates, blocks, movable type, or other media, which can be used to transfer ink to a surface over and over again, mechanizing the process and resulting in large numbers of copies.
 It is also important to note that many early printed books were not entirely printed, with most being illuminated and rubricated — decorated and having red text added — by hand after the printing process was finished.

 If woodblock printing is included, then a Chinese translation of the Diamond Sutra is the oldest known surviving example of a printed book.
 Woodblock printing is an ancient process that requires laboriously hand carving a wood block for every page of the book.
 A copy of this book in the British Library dates to the year 868 CE.
 There's a catch, however; other block printed editions are probably older, but are undated, making the Diamond Sutra the first printed book with a verifiable date, not the oldest printed book and most certainly not the first.
 The earliest examples of woodblock printing are estimated to date as far back as 220 CE.